rafaelespinoza/godfish/README.md

 The GitHub Actions run a security scanner on all of the source code using [gosec](https://github.com/securego/gosec).
 There should be no rule violations here.
-The Makefile provides some convenience targets if you want to run `gosec` on your development machine.
+The Makefile provides a convenience target if you want to run `gosec` on your development machine.

 ## tests